dinoboards/dinoboards.github.io/hdmi-for-rc.md

 # Testing Status

-The Tang Nano (if supplied) will include an image to emulate a V9958 VDP (with extensions) and will also support control of an optionally attached WS2812 LED strip.
+The Tang Nano 20K (if you select to include it) will come flashed with an image to emulate a V9958 VDP (with extensions).
+This image will also support the ability to control an optionally attached WS2812 LED strip.

 The code for the Tang Nano and the associated notes can be found on its github project site [https://github.com/dinoboards/V9958-Super](https://github.com/dinoboards/V9958-Super)

 The FPGA code is derived from [https://github.com/lfantoniosi/tn_vdp](https://github.com/lfantoniosi/tn_vdp).
 The code has been adapted to work with the RC2014/RCBus Z80 interface; the VHDL code converted to verilog; and extensions and other changes have been applied.
 As such, there is a possibility that there are now some regression to V9958 compatibility.

+The HDMI/DVI output has been tested on a handful of monitor and with some passive HDMI to DVI converters.
+The passive converters will typically not work if the Audio (J1) is shorted.

 # What's included in this kit